nickg/nvc/nvc.1.md

  * `-r` _unit_:
    Execute a previously elaborated top level design unit.

- * `--codegen` _unit_:
-   Generate a native shared library for a previously analysed package.
-This can improve runtime performance if the package contains a large number of frequently used subprograms.

  * `--dump` _unit_:
    Print out a pseudo-VHDL representation of an analysed unit.
 This is usually only useful for debugging the compiler.